apache/cordova-docs/README.md

     node_modules/.bin/gulp serve

-That command will build the sute and start a local server.
+That command will build the site and start a local server.
 To work on only the website without the docs, add the `--nodocs` flag, as follows:

     node_modules/.bin/gulp serve --nodocs